simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 ### **Streamline Docker Image Size with Consolidated RUN Commands**

 **Docker Image Optimization** takes a significant leap forward by simplifying the Dockerfile with consolidated `RUN` commands.
 It's a common practice to use multiple `RUN` commands in a Dockerfile to execute various tasks.
-However, it's essential to understand that every `RUN` command generates a new layer within the image, potentially leading to a bloated image size.
+However, you need to understand that every `RUN` command generates a new layer within the image, potentially leading to a bloated image size.
 Let's explore the art of consolidating `RUN` commands to achieve image size efficiency:

 Rather than scattering commands like this throughout your Dockerfile: